 We want to welcome Hannah Mirmiran back to ‘What’s Your Grief’ to continue our discussion about grieving after pregnancy loss.
 Hannah is a Licensed Clinical Social Worker who works as a Psychotherapist at Omaha Integrative Care in Omaha, Nebraska.
 She has a personal and professional link to grief work as it relates to pregnancy loss and she has generously poured some really awesome information into this post including:

-Ways to support someone who has experienced a pregnancy loss
+- How to support someone who has experienced pregnancy loss

 Okay, take it away Hannah…

 The fabulous Litsa posted an excellent weekend edition recently highlighting various resources and posts from around the web about miscarriage and stillbirth.
 Thankfully this is a subject that more and more people are speaking openly about.

 To continue the momentum of speaking about this subject, this post is a continuation of our series about pregnancy loss.
 In my first post, the feelings and experiences common after a miscarriage or stillbirth were identified.
 We focused on loneliness, anger, sadness, and guilt in particular.
 This post is aimed at providing some helpful suggestions and tools for grieving.
 Also included are some suggestions for how you can provide support to loved ones in your life who have experienced pregnancy loss.

 As the first post discussed, pregnancy loss is unexpected and traumatic.
 It can be devastating.
 Unfortunately, it’s also fairly common with estimates that almost one in four pregnancies ends in loss.
 But just because it happens frequently, it doesn’t make it any less painful when it happens to you.
 Even if a miscarriage happens early in a pregnancy, it is painful.
 Pregnancy loss is a significant loss and like any loss, it necessitates a grieving process.